Preferences

 Default: 0

-Possible: 1 or 0
+Possible: true or false

 If you set this preference to 1, Contemplate will log every page